When you think of an epileptic seizure, you probably picture a person lying on the floor having convulsions.

 A surprisingly common condition

 Epilepsy is prevalent in people age 60 and older, according to Rebecca O'Dwyer, MD, a neurologist and head of the Older Adult Epilepsy Clinic at Rush University Medical Center, part of the nationally renowned Rush Epilepsy Center.
-And the numbers are trending upward: Currently, 25 percent of newly diagnosed epileptics are older adults; by 2020, it will likely be 50 percent.

 That's why it’s essential to be able to recognize when an older adult is suffering seizures.
 "If we can diagnose and treat the epilepsy earlier, we may be able to slow down the cognitive decline," O'Dwyer says.
 Seizures can also pose a safety risk (e.g., falls, driving accidents) and contribute to mood disorders such as anxiety and depression, and treatment can improve both mood and quality of life.